shahidfoy/NodeWithPassport/README.md

 # node app

-if you have nodemon installed you can run:
+or if you have nodemon installed you can run:

 # nodemon app